Friday, November 2, 2007

 Listening to him really made me want to drink some of that beer, and so finally I broke down and poured myself a mug.

-Why had I come here with him?
+Why had I come here with Steve?

 I kept nodding my head as he went on and on.